hsghori/CS-Notes/computer_networks_notes.md

 		- In ad hoc mode a BSS just contains some hosts.

 # Video Streaming
-- Video is often loo large to send in one GET request
+- Video is often too large to send in one GET request
 	- Users may also move forward / backwards
 	- Users connection quality may change
 - Video is a sequence of images/frames displayed at a constant rate.